LordNoteworthy/windows-internals/windows-internals-6th-ed.md

 - three main types of data are mapped into the VAS in Windows:
     - per-process private code and data
-    - sessionwide code and data,
+    - sessionwide code and data
     - systemwide code and data.
 - the information that describes the process VAS, called __page tables__.
     - each process bas its own set of page tables.
     - they are stored in kernel mode.
 - __session space__ contains information that is common to each session:
     - consists of the processes and other system objects (such as the window station, desktops, and windows) that represent a single user’s logon session
     - each session has a session-specific paged pool area used by Win32k.sys to allocate session-private GUI data structures.
     - each session has its own copy of the Windows subsystem process (Csrss.exe) and logon process (Winlogon.exe).
 - __system space__ contains global OS code and data structures visible by kernel-mode code regardless of which process is currently executing.
 System space consists of the following components:
     - __system code__ contains the OS image, HAL, and device drivers used to boot the system.
     - __nonpaged pool__: nonpageable system memory heap.
     - __paged pool__: pageable system memory heap.
     - __system cache__: VAS used to map files open in the system cache.
     - __system page table entries (PTEs)__: pool of system PTEs used to map system pages such as I/O space, kernel stacks, and memory descriptor lists.
     - __system working set lists__: the working set list data structures that describe the three system working sets (the system cache working set, the paged pool working set, and the system PTEs working set).
     - __system mapped views__: used to map Win32k.sys, the loadable kernel-mode part of the Windows subsystem, as well as kernel-mode graphics drivers it uses.
     - __hyperspace__: a special region used to map the process working set list and other per-process data that doesn’t need to be accessible in arbitrary process context.
 Hyperspace is also used to temporarily map physical pages into the system space.
 One example of this is invalidating page table entries in page tables of processes other than the current one (such as when a page is removed from the standby list).
     - __crash dump information__: reserved to record information about the state of a system crash.
     - __HAL__ usage System memory reserved for HAL-specific structures.